-We are investing and are being invested in.
-With £66 million capital funding from the Borderlands Growth Deal Initiative, Carlisle Town Deal and Barrow Town Deal we are transforming our university presence, visibility and impact in Carlisle and Barrow.
-Increasing participation, access and routes into higher education, addressing skills and productivity needs across Cumbria and the Borderlands region and making a demonstrable impact to place vibrancy and to local economies and communities.
+We are investing and being invested in.
+With £63 million capital funding from the Borderlands Growth Deal Initiative, Carlisle Town Deal, and Barrow Town Deal we are transforming our university presence, visibility, and impact in Carlisle and Barrow.
+Increasing participation, access, and routes into higher education, addressing skills and productivity needs across Cumbria and the Borderlands region, and making a demonstrable impact to place, vibrancy and to local economies and communities.

-With over 14,000 students, we have plans in place for growth to 20,000 by 2030.
-One key driver for recent and projected student number increases is our expanding higher-level apprenticeship activity, training which provides fresh opportunities for the University to engage with and support businesses in providing training in Cumbria, north Lancashire and, where appropriate, nationally in focused, niche areas of activity.
+With more than 15,000 students, we have plans in place for growth to 20,000 by 2030.
+One key driver for recent and projected student number increases is our expanding higher-level apprenticeship activity, training which provides fresh opportunities for the university to engage with and support businesses in providing training in Cumbria, North Lancashire and, where appropriate, nationally in focused, niche areas of activity.
 We expect 2,500 such students to be registered annually by 2025.
-We work closely with Further Education Colleges in Cumbria and beyond, and have a small number of international partners in Europe and Asia.
+We work closely with further education colleges in Cumbria and beyond and have a small number of international partners in Europe and Asia.